-You can choose a few routes when leaving Edinburgh, but they all lead to the same bridge connecting to the island.
-We went with the fastest and most direct route highlighted here because we were trying to arrive before dark.
+When leaving Edinburgh, you can choose a few routes, but they all lead to the same bridge connecting to the island.
+We went with the fastest and most direct way highlighted here because we were trying to arrive before dark.
 We rented our car through Alamo by the Waverly train station and had a good experience from pickup to drop off.

 Driving might get more challenging once you arrive on the island.
 Some roads are more narrow than others but still meant for two-way traffic.
 Traffic is minimal, though, so it’s not hard to manage.
-Just keep in mind that animals are always roaming, so be extra careful when driving to respect their space.
+Remember that animals are constantly roaming, so be extra careful when driving to respect their space.

 The majority of the roads we were on were paved.
 But once you go deeper into Skye, you may encounter some dirt roads and no street lights.
 So I wouldn’t recommend too much night driving.
 We did it once, trying to find our way back to our bed and breakfast, and it was pretty stressful.